DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/13-Named-Continuous-Distributions.md

 1) Recognize when to use common continuous distributions (Uniform, Exponential, Gamma, Normal, Weibull, and Beta), identify parameters, and find moments.
 2) Use `R` to calculate probabilities and quantiles involving random variables with common continuous distributions.
 3) Understand the relationship between the Poisson process and the Poisson & Exponential distributions.
-4) Know when to apply and then use the memoryless property.
+4) Know when to apply and then use the memory-less property.

 ## Continuous distributions